monarc-project/stats-service/docs/command-line-interface.rst

     $ flask push-stats --help
     Usage: flask push-stats [OPTIONS]

-      Push stats for the organization specified in parameter to an other stats server.
+      Push stats for the client specified in parameter to an other stats server.

     Options:
-      --name TEXT   Organization name
+      --name TEXT   Client name
-      --token TEXT  Organization token on remote side --help        Show this message and exit.
+      --token TEXT  Client token on remote side
+      --help        Show this message and exit.